 With hair as short as a 5 o’clock shadow (0.5mm), this can be difficult.

 But in some ways, it’s a blessing.
 Because the hair is so short, you don’t need to be as intricate with it.
-In other words, you don’t need to worry about getting the perfect shape to that neckline because it’ll barely be visible in the first place.
+In other words, you don’t need to worry about getting the perfect shape for that neckline because it’ll barely be visible in the first place.

 Sure, you want to make sure it isn’t too high.
 But ultimately, the main thing you need to worry about is making sure you shave most of the neck stubble off properly.